 R2I - Deciding on What to Take

 These price points along with the associated tasks can tempt one into starting anew in India.
-In many instances this approach may not be prudent for it makes financial sense only if shipping charges rake up more than what it would cost to liquidate all belongings and purchase them in India.
+In many instances, this approach will not prove prudent for it makes financial sense only if shipping charges rake up more than what it would cost to liquidate all belongings and purchase new ones in India.
 Unless this move was in the horizon from the very onset and every purchase reflected allegiance to that decision, chances are the value of one’s possessions will easily amount to more than the shipment charges.
-Hence the real choice is whether the wish is to retain company with the existing bits and pieces or favor a new start for an additional cost.
+Hence the real choice, in most cases would be whether the wish is to retain company with the existing bits and pieces or favor a new start for an additional cost.

 A lesson learnt by running this list was that replacing better-quality pieces is extremely expensive – luxury taxes and the imported parts in most of the finer objects available in India made for such items to be twice or thrice as expensive to comparable counterparts in the USA.
 Examples include larger refrigerators (side-by-side and/or sub-zero designer ones) and larger LCD TV’s, which are both dearly priced in India.
 High-end furniture, crockeries, and other household goods also command a premium to purchase in India compared to US.
 Also, there are a few other considerations when making the decision to ship or liquidate: